Purpose of the SAA

 Since its founding in 1972, the SAA has held annual conferences that convene in a different location each year, generally in late March or early April.
 SAA members meet to exchange ideas and strategies for reading, teaching, researching, and writing about topics of shared interest.
-Sessions at the meeting also include panel presentations, round-table discussions, film screenings, and theatrical performances.
+Sessions at the meeting include seminars, workshops, panel presentations, round-table discussions, film screenings, theatrical performances, and teaching workshops.

-- October through March: Seminar and workshop work is conducted and research papers and other projects are shared among the enrolled members of each seminar or workshop.
+October through March: Seminar and workshop work is conducted and research papers and other projects are shared among the enrolled members of each seminar or workshop.

-- March through June: The Annual Meeting convenes, and the SAA Trustees plan the program of panels, seminars, and workshops for the next year’s conference.
+March through June: The Annual Meeting convenes, and the SAA Trustees plan the program of panels, seminars, and workshops for the next year’s conference.